Israeli Repression Wave Targets Human Rights Activists

 In an earlier interview with the Real News Network, Juma said that Israeli repression of peaceful civil society protest has been ongoing.

 Mohammed Othman, another human rights activist and prominent advocate for the boycott movement was arrested upon his return from Norway where he was on tour speaking about the boycott campaign.
-After two months of detention and alleged torture, Israeli soldiers could not find evidence for his arrest.
-As a result, an Israeli court ruled to keep him jailed under a military detention.
+After two months of detention and alleged torture, Israeli soldiers could not find evidence for his arrest, but an Israeli court ruled to keep him jailed under military detention.

 Magda Mughrabo, advocacy coordinator of a prisoner support organisation argues, "According to Israeli military orders that are applied to the occupied Palestinian territory, pretty much every aspect of Palestinian political, social or civil life is criminalized."